BenJuan26/OpenSkyStacker/README.md

   -j <threads>    Number of processing threads.
 Default: 1
 ```

 On Mac, the command-line binary is located inside the application package at `OpenSkyStacker.app/Contents/bin/openskystacker-cl`.
 To make it more portable to run, you might want to put a symbolic link into a system directory.
-Exmaple:
+Example:

 ```bash
 ln -s OpenSkyStacker.app/Contents/bin/openskystacker-cl /usr/local/bin/openskystacker-cl